Ján Ducký

 Ján Ducký, Ing.
 (January 30, 1944 – January 11, 1999) was a Slovak politician, former Minister in three different Slovak governments and Director of SPP (Slovak Gas Industry).
 Ducký was one of the key privatisation oligarchs under Vladimír Mečiar's government and he was the author of the infamous Duckého zmenky, the sum owed on the promissory notes was left blank.
 He was shot dead in the hallway of an apartment house in Bratislava where he lived in 1999.
 The crime has not been solved.

 Early life and education

 Ducký was born in Lehota pod Vtáčnikom.
-He graduated from University of Economics in Bratislava, specialization economics and administration of industrial companies in 1967.
+He graduated from University of Economics in Bratislava in 1967, specializing in economics and administration of industrial companies.

 He began his career working at trade sections of state-owned textile companies Merina Trenčín and Slovakotex Trenčín.
 From 1983 to 1989 he was employed at the Ministry of Industry of Slovakia as the Director of the trade section and later Vice Minister.
 From 1991 to 1992 he worked in Vienna in česko-slovenská majetková účast.
 In March 1993, he was elected the President of Slovak industry union (Zväz priemyslu SR).
 Since 1996, Ducký was the Director of Slovenský plynárenský priemysel SPP, one of the biggest companies in Slovakia.